Stay safe in the pool this summer.

 Layers of protection.

 Water Watcher Tags

 - Drowning can happen in the time it takes to text a friend.
 Children drown silently, so designate a Water Watcher to watch children in and around all water.
 A Water Watcher Tag is used to designate responsible adults to watch the water when you have a party at the pool, lake or beach.
 At social gatherings, 10-15 minute shifts are recommended for Water Watchers.
 During that time, Water Watchers should not be distracted by conversations, cell phones, reading, etc. They must keep their eyes scanning above and below the water's surface.
-To request a Water Watcher Tag contact Renni Burt at 817-748-8349 or Valerie Snyder at 817-748-8173.
+To request a Water Watcher Tag, contact Valerie Snyder at 817-748-8173.

 - Always check the pool first for missing kids…seconds count!